islasola/mockdoc/apis/examples.md

 ## List Clusters

-Lists all clusters in a cloud region:
+Lists all clusters in a cloud region.

+> 📘 Notes
+>
+> You should always use an API key as the token.

 ```shell
 Request Example: